9elmaz9/AngularBackend/README.md

 - CRUD operations for user management.
 - Pagination support for retrieving users.
 - Uses H2 database for runtime testing.

+## Learning Opportunities

+Working with this project will give you hands-on experience with:

+1. **Spring Boot**: Learn how to build a RESTful API with Spring Boot and configure it to use JPA for database interaction.
+2. **Hibernate JPA**: Understand how to map Java objects to database tables and manage database operations.
+3. **MySQL**: Get comfortable configuring and interacting with MySQL databases in a Spring Boot project.
+4. **API Design**: Explore how to design and implement user management APIs with pagination and validation.
+5. **Maven**: Learn how to manage dependencies, build, and run your project with Maven.
+6. **Lombok**: Simplify Java code using Lombok annotations for getter, setter, and constructor generation.
+7. **Pagination**: Discover how to implement pagination in REST APIs to handle large datasets.
+8. **Front-End Integration** (Coming Soon): In the next phase, the front-end of this application will be built using Angular.
+You’ll learn how to integrate the backend with Angular and create a full-stack application.

 ## Setup Instructions